-Teaming is based on the principles of self-organization (aka teams defining their own solutions to their challenges) which are being introduced even in more traditional working environments, complementing and/or replacing traditional organizational hierarchies.
+Teaming is based on the principles of self-organization – aka teams defining their own solutions to their challenges.

-Teaming is built on 3 key elements of a (truly) collaborative skill & mindset:
+Additionally, Teaming can be fostered by strengthening 3 key elements of a (truly) collaborative skill & mindset:

 - Curiosity drives people to find out what others know, need and what they bring to the table.
 It enables the kind of Growth Mindset needed for working and learning in teams.

-- Self-awareness is the kind of presence which enables a clear mind to observe ourselves and others without being excessively identified with our own believes, or without being overwhelmed by our emotions.
-This is particularly critical for decision making, creative processes and collective learning in organizations.
+- Self-awareness is the kind of presence which enables observing ourselves and others with a clear mind.
+This includes not being excessively identified with our own believes, or being overwhelmed by our emotions when confronted with differing perspectives.
+This is particularly critical for Joint decision making, creative processes and collective learning.

 Why are these skills particularly important for succesful Teaming?

 Teaming is often introduced to navigate constantly changing conditions, which people typically perceive as stressful: Joining a new team or starting a challenging new project can feel like a high risk endeavour.
 When we feel under stress, self-protection becomes a natural instinct leaving us unable to understand differing view points, making us attached to „our“ ideas or following our impulses towards competition instead of cooperation.
-Under such stressful circumstances teams can become emotional incubators.
-Thus it takes conscious work to shift our „autopilot“ responses that often determine our thinking & acting when we are under stress.
+Under such stressful circumstances teams can become something like „emotional incubators“.
+It takes conscious work to shift typical „autopilot“ responses that often determine one`s thinking & acting when under stress.

 Research shows that the required skill and mindset for Teaming can be strengthened by Mindfulness-based practices in organizations.
 This way, Teaming can become an integral part of organizational culture enabling sustainable impact through collaboration.